 What is Network Encryption?

-Network encryption is the process of encrypting data as it is transmitted over a public or private network to protect it from unauthorized access or tampering.
+An encrypted network is where data is transmitted over a public or private network to protect it from unauthorized access or tampering.
+It converts data into a format that can only be read by someone who has the appropriate decryption key.

-This can be done using a variety of encryption protocols, such as SSL (Secure Sockets Layer)/TLS (Transport Layer Security), IPSec (Internet Protocol Security), and VPN (Virtual Private Network).
+Network encryption can be done using various protocols, such as SSL (Secure Sockets Layer)/TLS (Transport Layer Security), IPSec (Internet Protocol Security), and VPN (Virtual Private Network).

-Network encryption can be applied at different layers of the networking stack, depending on the specific protocol used.
+Network encryption can be applied at different layers of the networking stack, each providing distinct levels of security and functionality.

 Learn more about: